 - Social Sciences (Civics .25 & Service Learning .25 required) 3.0

 - Mathematics & Personal Finance 3.0

 - Science & Technology 3.0 (Digital Citizenship required)

 - Art, Humanities & Electives 9.0

-Once graduation credit requirements are complete, to earn the Yampah diploma, students must present to their Graduation Committee or at a Community Graduation Presentation, a Post-secondary Workforce Readiness (PWR) e-Portfolio aligned with CDE 21st Century Skills (Quests)
+Once graduation credit requirements are complete, to earn the Yampah diploma, students must present to their Graduation Committee or at a Community Graduation Presentation, a Capstone & Post-High School Success e-Portfolio aligned to the CO Department Education Essential Skills (Quests)